AGalanis97/Direct-shotgun-metagenomics-pub/README.md

 Contains the raw figures that were used in the publication.
 They are deposited here for direct comparison to any changes that may occur when adjusting the scripts.

 #### 3. Useful scripts
-It contains bash scripts used to generate mocks and evaluate kraken2.
-In addition, it contains a directory, honeyDSM which is a collection of scripts and functions useful to this study (so that it can be installed and used/improved in the future).
-Mostly for archive purposes and distribution.
+It contains bash scripts used to generate mocks and evaluate kraken2, mostly for archive purposes and distribution.
+All custom functions have been combined into the honeyDSM-seq-analysis R package that can be found here:

 <summary> <span title='Click to Expand'> current session info </span> </summary>